UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 Remember when I said foreshadowed that the checksec mitigations might've been useless.
 Well, that's not really the case.
 PIE upgrades the challenge by making us find a libc leak in addition to an arbitrary write.

 In additioon, this program is also using libc 2.31, so some mitigations have been put in place.
 Let's discuss them alongside our game plan.

 We can allocate arbitrary sized objects, so the most obvious way to get the libc address is to use the unsorted bins.
+These bins are doubly-linked and point back to an internal libc structure eventually, but we can bypass that by ensuring our chunk is the only one in the unsorted bin.

-The maximum size for fastbins is 80 bytes, so if we allocate something not too much larger, say 128 bytes, then after those allocations fill the fastbin, they should go straight to the unsorted bin.
+The maximum size for fastbins is 80 bytes, so if we allocate something not too much larger, say 128 bytes.
+For allocations of these size, the objects will first go into a simple cache called the tcache.
+This cache is quite useless as it contains no pointers to anything of value, and in addition, we can't free anything currently already in the tcache (glibc will run a linear scan as a sanity check).
+Luckikly, the tcache only contains at most 7 freed chunks of any given size, so if we manage to fill it, allocations of 128 bytes should go straight into the unsorted bin.
 Let's try it.

 ## Free(dom and) Order